hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/intro-to-graphql/4-watching-data-subscriptions.md

 This is useful for your app to subscribe to "events" or "live results" from the backend, but while allowing you to control the "shape" of the event from your app.

-GraphQL subscriptions are a critical component of adding realtime or reactive features to your apps easily.
+GraphQL subscriptions are a critical component of adding real-time or reactive features to your apps easily.
 GraphQL clients and servers that support subscriptions are great because they allow you to build great experiences without having to deal with websocket code!